French cafe causes a stir by rewarding 'polite' clients

 So far, the story on the Facebook page of Nice-Matin newspaper has received more than 60,000 "likes".

-Former government minister Christine Boutin responded that it was an excellent idea, the local newspaper reports.'Funny world'
+Former government minister Christine Boutin responded that it was an excellent idea, the local newspaper reports.

 Mr Pepino and his wife Renee opened the restaurant three years ago.